Technigo/project-pizza/README.md

 # Project Name

-Here is my project is pizza ordering.
-I made it by javascript if-else if and switch.
+Here is my project - pizza.
+People can order food from this website.

 ## The problem